nimbella/netlify-plugin-nimbella/README.md

 functions = "functions" # Functions source directory.
-Use this if you would like to use Nimbella to deploy your functions. timeout = 6000 # Function timeout limit in milliseconds. memory = 256 # Function memory limit in MB. path = "/.netlify/functions/" # The prefix path to access your deployed packages.
-Change this if you're using both Netlify Functions and Nimbella for your backend.
+Use this if you would like to use Nimbella to deploy your functions. timeout = 6000 # Function timeout limit in milliseconds. memory = 256 # Function memory limit in MB. path = "/api/" # The prefix path to access your deployed packages.
 ```

 ## Usage